MartinMiles/xm-cloud/README.md

  - [Supporting Sass Variables in XM Cloud and Storybook](https://www.getfishtank.com/insights/supporting-sass-variables-in-xm-cloud-and-storybook) - Guide to integrating Sass variable support within XM Cloud projects and Storybook for streamlined theming and maintainable styling.
  - [Efficiently Mocking Sitecore Layout Data and NextAuth Sessions in Storybook](https://www.getfishtank.com/insights/efficiently-mocking-sitecore-layout-data-and-nextauth-sessions-in-storybook) - Step‑by‑step guide on using Storybook to effectively mock Sitecore layout data alongside NextAuth sessions for streamlined UI testing.
  - [Using MSW in Storybook to Mock Sitecore XM Cloud GraphQL Queries](https://www.getfishtank.com/insights/using-msw-in-storybook-to-mock-sitecore-xm-cloud-graphql-queries) - Detailed instructions for configuring MSW in Storybook to simulate Sitecore XM Cloud GraphQL queries, enhancing test reliability.
+ - [How to Create Sitecore Components with Placeholders in Storybook](https://www.getfishtank.com/insights/how-to-create-sitecore-components-with-placeholders-in-storybook) - Step‑by‑step guide to building Sitecore components with placeholders in Storybook to streamline component development and testing.
+ - [Interactive Testing in Storybook with Next.js and Sitecore XM Cloud](https://www.getfishtank.com/insights/interactive-testing-storybook-with-nextjs-sitecore-xm-cloud) - Guide to using Storybook’s interactive testing to validate UI behaviour in Next.js Sitecore XM Cloud projects.

 ## SXA